ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 }
 ```
 - Image signature succeeds if AT LEAST one of the signatures verifies true with the corresponding key
-  - Validation occurs on each signature in the manifest in parallel against the SAME key
+  - Validation occurs on each signature in the manifest against the SAME key
   - Cosign only supports validation against a SINGLE key at a time

 ### Trust Policy